simonedegiacomi/gphotosuploader/README.md

 [![Build Status](https://travis-ci.org/simonedegiacomi/gphotosuploader.svg?branch=master)](https://travis-ci.org/simonedegiacomi/gphotosuploader)

 ## Why?
 What is this?
-Google Photos does not have a desktop uploader for Linux, neither an API to upload a photo programmatically ...
-So here they are!
+Google Photos does not have a desktop uploader for Linux, ~~neither an API to upload a photo programmatically.~~ (now there is an [Official Google Photos API](https://developers.google.com/photos/)).

 G Photos Uploader lets you upload photos from Linux (and, in theory, any OS for which you can compile a Go program) specifying the file name or watching a directory for changes.